awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-license-manager.md

 ## Service\-linked roles created when you enable integration<a name="integrate-enable-slr-license-manager"></a>

-The following [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) is automatically created in your organization's accounts when you enable trusted access\.
-These roles allow License Manager to perform supported operations within the accounts in your organization\.
+The following [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) is automatically created in your organization's management account when you enable trusted access\.
+This role allows License Manager to perform supported operations within your organization's accounts in your organization\.

-You can delete or modify these roles only if you disable trusted access between License Manager and Organizations, or if you remove the member account from the organization\.
+You can delete or modify this role only if you disable trusted access between License Manager and Organizations, or if you remove the member account from the organization\.
 + `AWSLicenseManagerMasterAccountRole`
 + `AWSLicenseManagerMemberAccountRole`
 + `AWSServiceRoleForAWSLicenseManagerRole`